-Chennai: Within hours of Gotabaya Rajapaksa got sworn in as the President of Sri Lanka, the Rajapaksas have got down to serious business in dealing with Big Brother up north by telling the pro-LTTE parties in Tamil Nadu to talk sense or just shut up.
+Chennai: Within hours of Gotabaya Rajapaksa getting sworn in as president of Sri Lanka, the Rajapaksas got down to serious business in dealing with Big Brother up north by telling the pro-LTTE parties in Tamil Nadu to talk sense or just shut up.

-While these TN parties termed as 'unfortunate' the election of Gotabaya as President-some of them even said it would be dangerous for the Tamils in the northern province as he would resume his state-sponsored violence against the minorities, particularly because they had voted against him and in favour of the rival Sajith Premadasa in a big way-Namal Rajapaksa, MP and the son of SLPP strongman and former President Mahinda Rajapaksa issued a statement telling the TN politicians to stop issuing "such self-centric and opportunistic statements" and focus instead on helping uplift the lives of the Sri Lankan Tamils.
+While these Tamil Nadu parties termed as 'unfortunate' the election of Gotabaya as president -- some of them even said it would be dangerous for Tamils in the northern province as he would resume his state-sponsored violence against the minorities, particularly because they had voted against him and in favour of the rival Sajith Premadasa in a big way -- Namal Rajapaksa, MP and son of SLPP strongman and former president Mahinda Rajapaksa issued a statement telling Tamil Nadu politicians to stop issuing "such self-centric and opportunistic statements" and focus instead on helping uplift the lives of Sri Lankan Tamils.

-"Some of the leaders in Tamil Nadu have never thought positively and constructively about the welfare of the Sri Lankan Tamils.
-On the other hand, they have used them (Lankan Tamils) as mere tool to further their opportunistic political agenda…. the statements by Vaiko, Thirumavalavan, and Ramadoss criticising Gotabaya's election is nothing but an attempt to create further rift," said Namal, a rising star in the Lankan political arena.
+"Some of the leaders in Tamil Nadu have never thought positively and constructively about the welfare of Sri Lankan Tamils.
+On the other hand, they have used them as mere tools to further their opportunistic political agenda…. the statements by Vaiko, Thirumavalavan, and Ramadoss criticising Gotabaya's election is nothing but an attempt to create further rift," said Namal, a rising star in the Lankan political arena.

-Most Tamils in Sri Lanka and also here in Tamil Nadu are apprehensive about Gotabaya's future actions since he had been at the helm as the Defence Secretary when the Lankan Army decimated the LTTE and killed its leader Velupillai Pirabhakaram to end the 30-year Eelam war in May 2009.
+Most Tamils in Sri Lanka and also here in Tamil Nadu are apprehensive about Gotabaya's future actions since he had been at the helm as defence secretary when the Lankan Army decimated the LTTE and killed its leader Velupillai Pirabhakaram to end the 30-year Eelam war in May 2009.

 "The new President and the new government being formed will always work with good intentions and in a transparent manner.
 I appeal to political leaders in Tamil Nadu to stop criticising the President and think constructively about welfare of Sri Lankan Tamils," Namal said.